troglobit/troglobit.github.io/content/project/finit.markdown

 ---
 <img class="center noborder" src="/images/finit3.png" style="width: 310px; height: 240px;" alt="Finit: A fast init for Linux" />

-Finit is a simple alternative to [SysV init][1] and [systemd][7] reverse engineered from the EeePC fastinit ten years ago by Claudio Matsuoka — "gaps filled with frog DNA …"
+Finit is a simple alternative to [SysV init][1] and [systemd][7], reverse engineered from the EeePC fastinit ten years ago by Claudio Matsuoka — "gaps filled with frog DNA …"

 Finit supports runlevels, [process monitoring][2], and starting services on demand using the built-in inetd, or by triggering a condition.
-E.g., *"don't start this service until basic networking is available", or "wait until syslogd has started".
+E.g., *"don't start this service until basic networking is available"*, or *"wait until syslogd has started"*.

 For more details, see the online [documentation][README].